Data shows that mentor-driven accelerators are the most successful.

 Experienced advisor to emerging businesses

-Owen is a partner in the Private Client Services team in the Wellington office of PwC.
-He has over 20 years’ experience working as a business advisor and accountant to private businesses, investors and emerging businesses.
-Owen has worked closely with clients in a broad range of industries including ICT, retail, property, importing and professional services, and leads the firm’s Emerging Business strategy in Wellington.
+Owen is a partner in the Private Business team in the Wellington office of PwC.
+He has over 20 years’ experience working as a business advisor and accountant to technology companies, investors and other privately owned businesses.
+Owen has worked closely with clients in a broad range of industries including ICT, retail, property and professional services, and leads the firm’s Emerging Technology Business strategy in Wellington.

 Owen’s focus is to assist his clients in improving their performance and achieving successful outcomes in their business activities.
-This includes providing advice across a range of competencies including business planning, structuring, governance, accounting issues, tax, business and strategic advice.
+This includes providing advice across a range of competencies including business strategy, structuring, governance, accounting and tax.

 IT infrastructure guru